Bon Bini Dushi’s and welcome to my mini guide to Curaçao!

 I also have an extensive post on what it is like to swim with pigs on Pig Island in Exuma!

 This is THE iconic picture from Curaçao and Willemstad and is probably the most breathtaking part of Punda.
-This historic waterfront strip is a vibrant reminder of Curaçao’s Dutch heritage, as well as a favorite photo-opportunity. **Hello Instagram followers, you jealous yet**
+This historic waterfront strip is a vibrant reminder of Curaçao’s Dutch heritage, as well as a favourite photo-opportunity. **Hello Instagram followers, you jealous yet**

 This area is so cute and very close to the cruise ship port.
 Lots of cute shopping and the architecture is beautiful and reminds me of a bit of Copenhagen.
 However, I was a little disappointed about the area behind this iconic street.
 All side and back streets are somewhat shabby and full of bars and cheap shops.
-Not much more to see other than the bridge and the colorful houses.
+Not much more to see other than the bridge and the colourful houses.

 Because of the shape and location of the island, it allows you to watch breathtaking sunsets from many beautiful places.
 As long as you stick to the (south) western side of the island, you’re good to watch the sunset from almost anywhere.